 - Increase oven temperature to 375 F.

-- In a medium-sized bowl, beat butter and sugar until light and fluffy.
+- Using an electric mixer, mix butter and sugar until light and fluffy.